BurlingtonCodeAcademy/webdev-prework/07_reusing procedures_with_functions.md

 console.log(newNum) // will throw a reference error
 ```

-The function above, while not very useful from an application's standpoint, does serve to demonstrate the biggest pain point of scope:
+The function above, while not very useful from an application's standpoint, does serve to demonstrate a big pain point in functions:

 > *identifiers* defined *within* a function are unavailable to anything outside of it.

 This is good!
 Functions are only truly concerned with the bottom line: a `return` value.
-Whatever logic is run and whatever *identifiers* are defined, the function is handling them on a case-by-case basis, re-defining them within the internal scope of the function whenever it is called.
+Whatever logic is run and whatever *identifiers* are defined, the function is handling them on a call-by-call basis, creating a new *instance* of that code being run.

 The identifiers are used in context of the function, and no further.
-Thus, the scope is considered *local*.
+This is referred to as *scope*, and more specifically *local scope*.
+More on that in future lessons.
+For now, just remember that identifiers declared within a function will not be accessible outside of it.

+## Down but not up

 **What about functions within functions?**